-STEP 1

-Take direct personal action.

-Make it clear to the person who is bullying you that you don't want him/her to continue doing it.
+- 1. Take direct personal action Make it clear to the person who is bullying you that you don't want him/her to continue doing it.
 Speak up.
 Say how you feel.
 Sometimes it is not possible to speak to the person who is bullying because it may make the situation worse or because it makes you feel at risk.
-In this case, go straight to STEP 2.

-STEP 2

-Talk to someone you trust - parent, a teacher, YLC, the Student Wellbeing Leader, school nurse.

-STEP 3

-Make a formal complaint of bullying.
-Reporting can be verbal or written and made to your YLC or any member of staff with whom the student feels comfortable.
+In this case, go straight to STEP 2. - 2.
+Talk to someone you trust Talk to a parent, a teacher, YLC, the Student Wellbeing Leader, school nurse. - 3.
+Make a formal complaint of bullying Reporting can be verbal or written and made to your YLC or any member of staff with whom the student feels comfortable.

-Our ability to effectively reduce and eliminate bullying behaviour is greatly affected by students and/or parents and carers reporting concerning behaviour as soon as possible, so that the responses implemented by Glen Eira College are timely and appropriate in the circumstances.

-Parents or carers who may develop concerns that their child is involved in, or has witnessed bullying behaviour at Glen Eira College should contact the Student Wellbeing Coordinator, Jenny Sanchez on 9571 7838.